Corentin-pro/swift-cpp/README.md

 # swift-cpp
-Integration of C++ in a swift project
+Integration of C++ in a swift project and benchmarks to compare with Swift (instantiation and simple loop).